 Picture a yard fence.
 What’s it made of?
 How do the fence posts appear?
 What color is it?
-These are all rhetorical questions to have you realize there is far more design options to fences than most people consider.
+These are all rhetorical questions to have you realize there are far more design options to fences than most people consider.

 Height of a fence is an important factor, along with the choice of material, color, and post design.
 Plus, you’ll probably want a gate, depending on how much the fence encloses the yard, or other segment of your property.

 The average lot size in the U.S. is 17,590 sq. ft. or about .4 acres.
 This is according to the 2010 Census information.

 Outside of metropolitan areas, it goes to over a half-acre (.64 to be exact).
 Fencing though is not measured by square footage, as presumably it would be around the inner edge of the perimeter.
 Instead, costs are determined by linear foot.

 Before we get into the many factors that contribute to fencing costs, there are preliminary considerations.